devonestes/plug_logger_json/README.md

   extra_attributes_fn: &MyPlug.extra_attributes/1
 ```

 In this example, the `:user_id` is retrieved from `conn.assigns.user.user_id` and added to the log if it exists.
 In the example, any values that are `nil` are filtered from the map.
-It is a requirement that the value is serialiazable as JSON by the Poison library, otherwise an error will be raised when attempting to encode the value.
+It is a requirement that the value is serialiazable as JSON by the Jason library, otherwise an error will be raised when attempting to encode the value.

 ## Log Verbosity